Pedagogy of ÇARŞI

 HOW TO FUND YOURSELF?

-• We are dedicated to equipping students and teachers with the knowledge and skills to secure funding through legitimate channels such as campaigns, projects, sponsors, and outsourcing.
+We are dedicated to equipping students and teachers with the knowledge and skills to secure funding through legitimate channels such as business, campaigns, projects, finding sponsors.

 Our curriculum includes practical workshops on utilizing platforms and crowdfunding websites to launch initiatives and raise funds for various educational endeavors.

-Whether through innovative projects or community-driven campaigns, we encourage creative approaches like "Make a Gift" programs and "Sponsor a Coffee" initiatives to support educational initiatives.
+Whether through innovative projects or community-driven campaigns, we encourage creative approaches.

-By empowering our school community with these tools, we aim to cultivate entrepreneurial spirit among our students, preparing them to navigate and contribute to their educational funding.
+By empowering our school community with these tools, we aim to cultivate entrepreneurial spirit among our students and teachers.